-Jeanne Ricketts aka SWAY, reveals behind her large scale works, a hybrid sphere of its own.
-Besides painting pop art souls, SWAY is driven by locutions, which often unfold as symbolic portraits of situations, countries & current affairs, as well as how we relate to another from holistic perspectives. – “Never before has the family of humankind had a greater need for the power of Art to generate calming connections across world systems.
-SWAY’s visionary paintings link internal emotional and cognitive systems with external cultural realities and explore new patterns for understanding nature & human nature.” — Dr. Phillip Romero MD, NYC author of “Phantom Stress” co-written by Joe La Placa – director of the Cardi Gallery in London.
+“Never before has the family of humankind had a greater need for the power of Art to generate calming connections across world systems.
+Ricketts’ visionary paintings link internal, emotional and cognitive systems with external cultural realities and explore new patterns for understanding nature and human nature.” — Dr. Phillip Romero MD New York City, founder of the Smart Peace Prize, is a psychiatrist, art-expert and author of “Phantom Stress” co-written by Joe La Placa, Director of Cardi Gallery London.

 Dr. Romero interviewed scientists and other spiritual established artists such as Andy Warhol, and years later also Jeanne Ricketts at her chapel murals in Provence (France), in the pursuit of brain studies; building a theory on proving that art = survival and how its spirit can bring resilience and peace at all times.”